Security tools for your home computer

 - Ad-Aware Free 2008 (Windows)

-Tool that detects and safely removes advertising spyware from your system.
+A tool that detects and safely removes advertising spyware from your system.
 Even if you have anti-virus on your home PC, Ad-Aware can find spyware that makes it through undetected.

 KeyScrambler encrypts your keystrokes, foiling keylogging attacks with scrambled, undecipherable data.